 Home Base Program-Warrior Health & Fitness: Southwest Florida

 The Southwest Florida Warrior Health and Fitness Program is a free, six-month program for up to 60 Post-9/11 Southwest Florida Veterans annually.
-Warrior Health and Fitness is designed to help Post-9/11—men and women—improve their physical health and well- being through supervised physical exercise, education about healthy eating, living, sleep hygiene, stress management and the health benefits of physical activity.
+Warrior Health and Fitness is designed to help Service Members and Veterans —men and women—improve their physical health and well- being through supervised physical exercise, education about healthy eating, living, sleep hygiene, stress management and the health benefits of physical activity.